University of Illinois System

 2. The University holds investments in a non-publicly traded entity that has a separate financial or business relationship with the University, such as sponsored research.

-3. The University holds investments in a publicly traded entity valued at $100,000 or more and the entity has a separate financial or business relationship with the University, such as sponsored research.
+3. The University holds investments valued at $100,000 or more in a publicly traded entity and the entity has a separate financial or business relationship with the University, such as sponsored research.

 4. The University receives a donation exceeding $100,000 from a donor who also has an interest in University research or a procurement contract.